ordinals/ord/README.md

 Satoshi numbers only depend on how many satoshis could have been created in previous blocks, not how many were *actually* created.

-In particular, this means that block 124724, which underpaid the blcok subsidy by one, does not reduce the serial numbers of satoshis in subsequent blocks by one.
+In particular, this means that block 124724, which underpaid the block subsidy by one, does not reduce the serial numbers of satoshis in subsequent blocks by one.